loning/universe/02_basic_concepts.md

 ## English Version

-# Basic Concepts of Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), explaining the basic concepts of the theory.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), explaining the basic concepts of the theory.

 ### Quantum Domain